Close

 Person wearing graduation cap

-You may be aware of the GI Bill, which, since World War II, has put higher education within reach for millions of veterans.
-But did you know there are other programs to help fund schooling for your active-duty service member as well?
-Your loved one can tap into education benefits to meet their goals, whether they plan on a military career or will transition into the civilian workforce.
+You may be aware of the GI Bill® which, since World War II, has put higher education within reach for millions of veterans.
+But a number of other programs help fund schooling for active-duty service members as well.
+Service members can tap into education benefits to meet their goals, whether they plan on a military career or will transition into the civilian workforce.

 The Tuition Assistance Program

 Each Defense Department service branch and the Coast Guard offer active-duty service members financial assistance for voluntary, off-duty education programs.
-National Guard and reservists may also be eligible based on their service eligibility.
-Your Guard member or reservists can check with their service for more information.
+National Guard members and reservists may also be eligible based on their service eligibility and should check with their service for more information.

 The Tuition Assistance Program funds up to up to $250 per semester credit hour or $166 per quarter credit hour.
 The total cannot exceed $4,500 per year.
-Your service member can use the funds to help pay for vocational or technical programs, undergraduate or graduate programs or independent study.
+Service members can use the funds to help pay for vocational or technical programs, undergraduate or graduate programs, or independent study.

-Your service member’s classes must be from an accredited two- or four-year institution on or off the installation or by distance learning.
+Classes must be from an accredited two- or four-year institution on or off the installation, or by distance learning.
 The service branch will pay the school directly.
-Your service member can find more information from their service branch.
+Service members can find out more information from their service branch:

 Department of Veterans Affairs education benefits

-The Department of Veterans Affairs administers a variety of programs to help your service member pay for their education.
-Some, like the Post-9/11 GI Bill and the Montgomery GI Bill — Active Duty, can be used to supplement Tuition Assistance Program funding.
-Your service member can apply through the Top-Up Program.
+The Department of Veterans Affairs administers a variety of programs to help service members pay for their education.
+Some education benefits, such as the Post-9/11 GI Bill® and the Montgomery GI Bill® Active Duty, can be used to supplement Tuition Assistance Program funding.
+Service members can apply through the Top-Up program.

-Unlike the Tuition Assistance Program, your service member can use the VA education benefits after separating from the military.
+Unlike the Tuition Assistance Program, the VA education benefits can be used after separating from the military.

-• Montgomery GI Bill for Active Duty and Veterans, sometimes known as Chapter 30, provides education benefits to service members and veterans with at least two years of active duty.
+• Montgomery GI Bill® Active Duty, sometimes known as Chapter 30, provides education benefits to service members and veterans with at least two years of active duty.

-• Montgomery GI Bill for Selected Reserves provides education and training benefits to members of the reserve.
+• Montgomery GI Bill® Selected Reserve provides education and training benefits to members of the reserve.

 • Rogers STEM Scholarship is for veterans and Fry scholars who have or will soon exhaust their benefits and are currently enrolled in a STEM degree program or are seeking a teaching certification.